kaaengine/kaa/docs/reference/input.rst

 * :code:`system` - gives access to :class:`SystemEvent` properties and methods if this event is a system related event, otherwise it will be :code:`None`
 * :code:`window` - gives access to :class:`WindowEvent` properties and methods if this event is a window related event, otherwise it will be :code:`None`
+* :code:`keyboard_key` - gives access to :class:`KeyboardKeyEvent` properties and methods if this event is a keyboard key related event, otherwise it will be :code:`None`
-* :code:`keyboard` - gives access to :class:`KeyboardEvent` properties and methods if this event is a keyboard related event, otherwise it will be :code:`None`
+* :code:`keyboard_text` - gives access to :class:`KeyboardTextEvent` properties and methods if this event is a keyboard text related event, otherwise it will be :code:`None`
+* :code:`mouse_button` - gives access to :class:`MouseButtonEvent` properties and methods if this event is a mouse button related event, otherwise it will be :code:`None`
+* :code:`mouse_motion` - gives access to :class:`MouseMotionEvent` properties and methods if this event is a mouse motion related event, otherwise it will be :code:`None`
-* :code:`mouse` - gives access to :class:`MouseEvent` properties and methods if this event is a mouse related event, otherwise it will be :code:`None`
+* :code:`mouse_wheel` - gives access to :class:`MouseWheelEvent` properties and methods if this event is a mouse wheel related event, otherwise it will be :code:`None`
+* :code:`controller_device` - gives access to :class:`ControllerDeviceEvent` properties and methods if this event is a controller device related event, otherwise it will be :code:`None`
+* :code:`controller_button` - gives access to :class:`ControllerButtonEvent` properties and methods if this event is a controller button related event, otherwise it will be :code:`None`
-* :code:`controller` - gives access to :class:`ControllerEvent` properties and methods if this event is a controller related event, otherwise it will be :code:`None`
+* :code:`controller_axis` - gives access to :class:`ControllerAxisEvent` properties and methods if this event is a controller axis related event, otherwise it will be :code:`None`
 * :code:`audio` - gives access to :class:`AudioEvent` properties and methods if this event is an audio related event, otherwise it will be :code:`None`

 Depending on the type of the event only one property will be non-null while all the other properties will be null.